 Visually it kind of reminds me of The Sims with it's smooth toy-like models.
 In fact, you can easily switch between hospitals just like The Sims 4.
 Music doesn't quite feel as catchy as TH and you've now got a few radio announcements in between tracks but, animations do remind me of the classic.

 It doesn't feel too bad.
 The reception's announcements sound like they're trying a bit too hard to reproduce the one from Theme Hospital though.
 The sarcasm is there but it sounds like she's trying really hard to sound like the voice from TH but can't quite get there.
 Lines are still fun but not quite as fun as the original.
 There doesn't seem to be much variance.

 Two Point Hospital kind of feels like a cross between the cartoony animations and visuals of The Sims and the gameplay from Theme Hospital.
 Most of the fun of TH has been bought over with some fun new changes and you don't need a powerhouse PC to play it.
 If you're looking for a successor to the latter then this is probably it.

-- Replayability - Stay for multiple stages for each hospital or move onto next one.
+- Replayability - Stay to get all 3 stars or move onto next hospital.

 - Animation and silly illnesses feel like the atmosphere of Theme Hospital.